-How to Care for and Remove Stains from Clothes Made of Olefin Fibers
+How to Care for and Remove Stains from Clothes Made of Olefin Fabric

-While chlorine bleach can be used, the safest way to brighten and whiten olefin clothes is to use an oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach or Purex 2 Color Safe Bleach are brand names).
-Follow the package directions as to how much product per gallon of water.
+While chlorine bleach can be used, the safest way to brighten and whiten olefin clothes is to use an oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
+Follow the package directions as to how much product to add per gallon of water.
 Completely submerge the garment and allow it to soak for at least eight hours.
 Check the color.
 If it is back to normal, wash as usual.
 If the item remains dull or stained, mix a fresh solution and repeat.
 It may take several soakings to remove the dullness or stain but it should come out.

 Tips to Prevent Wrinkling of Olefin Clothes

 - Do not overload washer; clothes should have room to move freely through the wash water.

 - Use cold or warm water for washing and rinsing.

 - Air dry clothes by hanging or dry flat.
 Olefin dries very quickly.

 - If quicker drying is a must, use a low temperature, air only setting on your tumble dryer.
 No high heat.

 - Remove clothing immediately at the end of the dryer cycle while still damp and do not overdry.

 - Hang garments on hangers after washing or wearing to allow wrinkles to relax or fall out over a few hours.